 – Richard Atugonza

-Atugonza is currently holding is debut solo exhibition Human Nature at Afriart Gallery.
+Atugonza held is debut solo exhibition Human Nature at Afriart Gallery in 2024.
 He has further exhibited his work at Walls Speak, Kingdom Kampala (2019), in the group exhibitions Surfaces (2019) and Where the Wild Things are (2022) and in the duo exhibition (Im)perfections (2020) at Afriart Gallery, Redefining the Trend – Histories in the Making, Christie’s London (2021), Africa Supernova, Kunsthal KAdE, The Netherlands (2023), and in Eastern Voices at Addis Fine Art, London (2023).
-He has shown at Art Basel Miami Beach, Abu Dhabi Art, Art Paris, FNB Art Joburg, 1-54 Contemporary African Art Fair London/New York, INVESTEC Cape Town Art Fair, and African Galleries Now X Artsy.
+He has shown at Art Basel Miami Beach, Liste Art Fair Basel, Abu Dhabi Art, Art Paris, FNB Art Joburg, 1-54 Contemporary African Art Fair London/New York, INVESTEC Cape Town Art Fair, and African Galleries Now X Artsy.
 He was commissioned by Abu Dhabi Art Beyond 2021 to create two large-scale sculptures which were exhibited during the fair.

 Paul Laster for Whitehot Magazine of Contemporary Art: Highlights from African Galleries Now 2021.